raulmax319/sm64plus/README.md

 - Added the "Wireframe Mode" setting.
 Guess what this one does.
 - Added a bunch of mouse related settings.
 You can now control the camera and navigate some of the menus using your mouse.
 - Added a key which makes Mario walk slower.
 This is to compensate for the lack of analog controls with a keyboard.

+**Changes:**
+- Removed the "HUD Upscaling" and "Texture Upscaling" settings.
+They were already pretty laggy, but with the introduction of texture packs they aren't necessary.
 - Split the "Analog Stick Deadzone" setting into two, one for each analog stick.
-- "Fix Various Bugs" now fixes more bugs.
 - Changed the "Improved Metal Mario" setting to "Improved Powerups".
 It now also makes underwater shells last longer and makes Metal Mario's interactions with enemies and hazards more consistent.
 - Changed the "Restore the Unused Trapdoor Sound" to "Restore Unused Sound Effects".
 It also now brings back the sound effects that were supposed to play during the Bowser defeat cutscenes.
+- Made it so that "Fix Various Bugs" now fixes more bugs.
 - Added more options for the "Infinite Lives Mode" and "Encore Mode" settings, allowing further customizability.
 - Made it so that when Hard Mode is active Mario loses health slower underwater, and faster in toxic gas.
+- Tweaked some of the Encore Mode palettes, and fixed a ton of issues with them.
-- Some tweaks have been made to the "Improved Controls", "Wall Sliding", and "Odyssey Ground Pound Dive" settings.
+- Made some tweaks to the "Improved Controls", "Wall Sliding", and "Odyssey Ground Pound Dive" settings.
-- Made it so that when getting a star in a sub-area while the "Stay in Level After Getting a Star" setting is on, now you're asked if you want to keep playing or not.
+- Made it so that when getting a star in a sub-area with the "Stay in Level After Getting a Star" setting is on, you're now asked if you want to keep playing or not.
 - In addition to above, the lonely mushroom in TTM doesn't kick you out or cause a forced restart anymore.
+- Made the game window be centered on main display at the game start.
+- Added Linux support thanks to [TheEssem](https://github.com/TheEssem).
+Still needs further testing.

+**Fixes:**
+- Fixed the broken audio volume settings.
 - Fixed various issues regarding the "Manual Camera" setting.
-- Made the game window be centered on main display at the game start.
 - Reverted the level select level order back to original and fixed a crash casued by missing characters.
-- Added Linux support thanks to [TheEssem](https://github.com/TheEssem).
-- Fixed various issues.
+- Fixed various other issues.

 ### v1.0.1 (06/04/2021):
 **Launcher:**